ruifm/gitlinker.nvim/README.md

     },
   },

+  -- override 'pattern_rules' with your own rules here.
+  --
+  -- **note**:
+  --
+  -- if you directly add your own rules in 'pattern_rules', it will remove other rules.
+  -- but 'override_rules' will only prepend your own rules before 'pattern_rules', e.g. override.
+  override_rules = nil,

-  -- higher priority rules to override the default pattern_rules.
+  -- function based rules to override the default pattern_rules.
   -- function(remote_url) => host_url
   --
   -- here's an example: